Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Introduction

 While FEONet demonstrates flexibility in delivering accurate and efficient solutions across a wide range of scenarios, there still remain some computational challenges.
 One of the main problems is the issue of computational cost.
 As previously noted, within the FEONet framework, the dimension of the neural network output coincides with the number of elements employed in the solution representation.
 For relatively simple problems, we can obtain accurate solutions via FEM with a modest number of bases; however, for complex problems, more refined computations often necessitate a substantially larger number of elements.
 In such cases, we observed that FEONet’s performance deteriorates as the number of bases grows.
 A primary cause of this limitation lies in the approximation and generalization issues that arise when the finite element coefficients are represented through neural network approximation.
 As proved in \cite{feonet_anal}, as the mesh size $h$ decreases (equivalently, as the number of elements increases), the error of FEONet initially decreases, but beyond a certain threshold it begins to increase again.
 This phenomenon directly corresponds to the key discussion in \cite{feonet_anal}, where the main cause of this phenomenon was identified.
 A second major limitation arises from the scalability issue, which is commonly encountered in large-scale deep-learning tasks.
+While the errors are mitigated thanks to the theory developed in \cite{feonet_anal}, the computational cost remains substantial for domains with a large number of elements, leading to additional challenges in terms of computation and memory.
 Problems requiring a large number of elements inevitably suffer from considerable computational overhead, manifested in substantially increased computational cost and impeded training efficiency.
 This constitutes a crucial challenge from a practical perspective, and it must be addressed if FEONet is to be deployed more broadly in real-world scenarios in a manner comparable to FEM.

 This discussion raises a fundamental question about how to handle computational cost efficiently in operator learning methods, which typically require a large amount of computation.
 One important idea is to impose a suitable sparsity structure on the neural networks used.
 If one can design an appropriate sparsity pattern by taking into account the architecture, loss function, and training procedure of a given operator network, then it should be possible to achieve a significant improvement in computational efficiency while maintaining accuracy.
 We refer to such approaches collectively as Sparse Neural Operator netWorks (SNOW).
 For widely used architectures such as DeepONet and the FNO, developing SNOW-type methods to effectively control computational cost is, in our view, one of the important future directions in operator learning.